Snuux/blender_addon_rizom_uv/README.md

 ## Installation

-Download the latest release archive from [https://github.com/DigiKrafting/blender_addon_rizom_uv/releases/latest](https://github.com/DigiKrafting/blender_addon_rizom_uv/releases/latest) and install it from *Edit → Preferences → Add-ons → Install...* in Blender.
+Download this repo as .zip and install it from *Edit → Preferences → Add-ons → Install...* in Blender.

 ## Release Notes